fblettner/fblettner.github.io/_liberty/technical/post-rundeck.md

 This guide provides essential instructions for updating the Rundeck Framework configuration files.
 This is a mandatory step to change the default configuration with your custom server name and domain.
 Please ensure you follow these steps carefully to avoid any configuration issues.

 ### Prerequisites:
-- Administrator access to the Rundeck server.
+- Administrator access to FileBrowser.
 - Correct server name and domain ready for input.

 ### Step 1: Access the File Browser